SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 This target is interpreted to cover research about resilience, adapation and migitation of impacts for climate-related hazards and natural disasters.
 Research mentioning disaster/risk strategies, plans and programmes and climate-related hazards/natural disasters is also considered relevant, related to indicator 13.1.3.

 This query consists of 1 phrase.
 The elements of the phrase are: *resilience/mitigation/plans + disasters*.
-For the topic approach, some actions (e.g. mitigation) are retained for the combination with `impacts or vulnerab`, since this target is interpreted to be about resilience and adaptation, not impacts in themselves.
+For the topic approach, some actions (e.g. `mitigat*`) are retained for the combination with `impacts or vulnerab`, since this target is interpreted to be about resilience and adaptation, not impacts in themselves.

-Under actions, we considered including the Paris agreement as article 7 is relevant to this target.
-However, most results were not relevant (e.g. results about what would happen to rainfall under the Paris Agreement goal of 1.5...).

-The terms for disasters contain both general terms and specific disaster types.
+The terms for *disasters* contain both general terms and specific disaster types.
 We have used the hazards listed in <a id="disasters">[Murray et al., (2021)](#f5)</a> to make a list of disasters based on their classification of hazards into hydrological/meteorological, geohazards, environmental, chemical, biological, technological, and societal.
 We have included the hydrological and geohazards under "natural" disasters.

 ```py
 TS=